Trailing Drawdown Explained: Intraday vs EOD

-The trailing drawdown is the rule that ends most Apex accounts before traders fully understand how it works.
+The trailing drawdown is the rule that ends most funded accounts before traders fully understand how it works.
 Not because it’s complicated, but because the way it moves doesn’t match how most people instinctively track their P&L.

 What the trailing drawdown is